giddyyupp/coco-minitrain/README.md

 ## Object Detector Performances

-We trained popular object detectors on Mini COCO dataset.
+We trained popular object detectors on `minitrain` and evaluated them on `val2017` dataset.
 We present object detection results in below figures.

 Object Detector performances on `minitrain`: